piskvorky/gensim/README.rst

 This software depends on `NumPy and Scipy <http://www.scipy.org/Download>`_, two Python packages for scientific computing.
 You must have them installed prior to installing `gensim`.

+It is also recommended you install a fast BLAS library prior to installing NumPy.
+This is optional, but using an optimized BLAS such as `ATLAS <http://math-atlas.sourceforge.net/>` or `OpenBLAS <http://xianyi.github.io/OpenBLAS/>` is known to improve performance by as much as an order of magnitude.

 The simple way to install `gensim` is::